 Rabbit Sitter San Francisco

 If you live in San Francisco and you have a rabbit, your situation is specific.
 Your bunny probably has the run of an apartment or a Victorian flat — not a yard.
 The kennel down the street isn’t an option.
 Most boarding facilities won’t take rabbits at all, and the ones that will rarely know what GI stasis looks like until it’s an emergency.
-House of Guineas exists to close that gap for SF’s rabbit owners — vet-trained in-home visits from a team that genuinely understands what these animals need, in the kind of dense, walk-up-heavy neighborhoods you actually live in.
+House of Guineas exists to close that gap for SF’s rabbit parents — vet-trained in-home visits from a team that genuinely understands what these animals need, in the kind of dense, walk-up-heavy neighborhoods you actually live in.

 Why a Vet-Trained Rabbit Sitter Matters in San Francisco